ysulyma/analytic-stacks/README.md

 - Look at `15-stacks.tex` for an example of how to format the notes.
 In particular, add displaymath `\[\]`, `\begin{example}` environments, etc.

 - for the section you choose, **watch the original video** and edit the text as you follow along.
+(You can watch at 1.5x or 2x speed.)
 Note that some parts of the transcript may be missing!

 - this is very time-consuming—you don't have to do an entire lecture!
 A chunk of 20 minutes is helpful.
 However, start from the earliest unfinished text and move the `\begin{unfinished}{time}` marker down.